turbot/guardrails-docs/docs/runbooks/getting-started-aws/create-static-exception/index.md

-The default for bucket versioning was `Skip`.
-In the previous runbook, you attached a policy pack to make the effective policy setting `Check: Enabled`.
-Now with the bucket level policy exception the effective policy  setting goes back to `Skip`.
-Note that every other bucket in the Sandbox folder still has an effective policy setting of `Check: Enabled`.
+The default for bucket versioning was `Skip`, the policy you created in the previous runbook changed it to `Check: Uniform`, and now this particular bucket overrides that setting back to `Skip`.
+Note that every other bucket in the Sandbox folder still has an effective policy setting of `Check: Uniform`.

 ## Step 3: Review Guardrails activity for the bucket